-Goal 2: Create a Comfortable, Connected, Convenient Pedestrian Network
+A Comfortable, Connected, Convenient Pedestrian Network

 Montgomery County's current walking rates and degree of satisfaction with the pedestrian experience may be, in part, explained by the low level of comfort that pedestrians experience when walking and rolling in the county.
 This section details the specific pedestrian accommodations and resulting pedestrian comfort levels that exist along streets, trails, and at roadway crossings.